funwithdbt/funwithdbt.github.io/_posts/1002-01-09-sources_deployment.md

 dbt source snapshot-freshness   # powers freshness viz in dbt Cloud
 ```

-Another option: `snapshot-freshness` first, so that your job won't run on stale data.
+Alternate: `snapshot-freshness` first, so that job won't run on stale data.